ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 The template has the following unique parameters.<br />

-•	Device Item Ref in - Reference to the custom device item whose XML declaration calls this action VI.<br />
+&nbsp;&nbsp;&nbsp; •	Device Item Ref in - Reference to the custom device item whose XML declaration calls this action VI.<br />
-•	ftp session - Open FTP session used to download the system definition to the target.
+&nbsp;&nbsp;&nbsp; •	ftp session - Open FTP session used to download the system definition to the target.
 You can use this open session to move additional files to the target.<br />
-•	System Definition Dir - Path to the system definition file on disk.<br />
+&nbsp;&nbsp;&nbsp; •	System Definition Dir - Path to the system definition file on disk.<br />
-•	IP Address - IP address of the target.<br />
+&nbsp;&nbsp;&nbsp; •	IP Address - IP address of the target.<br />
-•	ftp session out - Open FTP session used to download the system definition file to the target.<br />
+&nbsp;&nbsp;&nbsp; •	ftp session out - Open FTP session used to download the system definition file to the target.<br />

 **ActionVIOnPaste** <br />
 Executes when a user pastes a custom device item.
 This template helps create action VIs that check channel properties.
 For example, if the user pastes a page that configures a target, you can create an action VI to ensure that the new page does not attempt to reconfigure the target.